norlab-ulaval/template-norlab-project/README.md

 **I'm concern using _conventional-commit_ will slow me down:**
 <br>
-It does not discourage moving fats, ["It discourages moving fast in a disorganized way"](https://www.conventionalcommits.org/en/v1.0.0/#doesnt-this-discourage-rapid-development-and-fast-iteration)
+It does not discourage moving fast, ["It discourages moving fast in a disorganized way"](https://www.conventionalcommits.org/en/v1.0.0/#doesnt-this-discourage-rapid-development-and-fast-iteration)

 **What if I want to revert a buggy release:**
 <br>